 Even my husband loved it.
-He complained that my previous bath kneeler did not have the space for him to spread his knees, which was important because he is carrying “some extra equipment down there”.
+He complained that my previous bath kneeler did not have space for him to spread his knees, which was important because he is carrying “some extra equipment down there”.

 Whether you are male or female, the Puj Pad gives you room to spread your knees.
-Measuring 19.5” at the longest point, gives you more than enough room to get comfortable.
+Measuring 19.5” at the longest point gives you more than enough room to get comfortable.

 The Puj Bath Kneeler is my top pick.
-There is a whole lot to love with an adult-friendly design, sturdy construction and comfortable padding.
+There is a whole lot to love with an adult-friendly design, sturdy construction, and comfortable padding.
 Highly recommended!

 Okay, I know cute is subjective.
 And I might be a little biased because I also own the other whale themed items in the skip hop set.
 But gosh darn it if this isn’t the cute bath kneeler around.
 Short for Moby Dick, the Skip Hop Moby promises your knees a whale of a time.

-Again, made from neoprene (odd how all my top picks are made of the same stuff), the Skip Hop Moby Bath Kneeler is comfortable and dries quick.
+Again, made from neoprene (odd how all my top picks are made of the same stuff), the Skip Hop Moby Bath Kneeler is comfortable and dries quickly.
 A yellow strap allows you to hang the kneeler from your towel bar or shower bar to encourage drying.

 Flipping the kneeler over reveals a non-skid surface which, like the Puj Pad, prevents it from sliding around your wet bathroom tiles.

 Now there is a downside to the cute whale design.
-This bath kneeler asymmetrical, that is to say one side of the bath kneeler is not the same as the other.
+This bath kneeler asymmetrical, that is to say, one side of the bath kneeler is not the same as the other.

-I found that I was much more comfortable resting my knees on the whales face than the tail side.
+I found that I was much more comfortable resting my knees on the whale’s face than the tail side.
 And if I wanted to face the other direction I would have to flip the mat around.

 While Skip hop also makes a penguin bath kneeler which is a little more symmetrical, I just didn’t find it as cute.